batoulapps/BAPrayerTimes/README.md

 BAPrayerTimes is an Objective-C library for calculating Islamic prayer times.
 It provides a convenient Objective-C interface to the ITL prayer times library, making it easy to correctly calculate prayer times on iOS and OS X.

 ##ITL
-[The Islamic Tools and Libraries (ITL)](https://github.com/arabeyes-org/ITL) is a widely used library for useful Islamic tools written in C. It is an open source projects maintained by the arabeyes organization.
+[The Islamic Tools and Libraries (ITL)](https://github.com/arabeyes-org/ITL) is a widely used library for useful Islamic tools written in C. It is an open source project maintained by the arabeyes organization.
 Being written in C allows it to natively run on iOS and OS X. It is used in many popular Linux utilities and is the source of prayer time calculations for this library.

 ##Installation
 The simplest way to use BAPrayerTimes is with CocoaPods.